MR

 What is Credit Monitoring?

-If an unauthorized person is attempting to apply for credit with your name, credit monitoring will notify you of their activity.
+If an unauthorized person attempts to apply for credit with your name, credit monitoring will notify you of their activity.
+Most platforms and bureaus that provide this service often charge for it.

 How Often Should You Check Your Credit Report?